failgood/failgood/docs/failgood in 5 minutes.md

 This will show you the test results in a tree:
 ![test results.png](images/test%20results.png)

-In this result tree you can jump to test sources, or re-run single tests or contexts.
+In this result tree you can jump to test sources, or run single tests or contexts.

 Now start writing some tests or if you want to continue reading why not head here: [idea support](idea%20support.md)